-Leonid meteors peak next 2 mornings | EarthSky.org
+Leonids peak mornings are November 17 and 18 | EarthSky.org

 The radiant for the Leonids is near the star Algieba in Leo.
 This is not Leo the Lion’s brightest star.
 That distinction goes to Leo’s star Regulus.
 Both Algieba and Regulus belong to a noticeable pattern on the sky’s dome, in the shape of a backwards question mark.
 This pattern is called “the Sickle.”
 The paths of Leonid meteors can be traced backwards to the Sickle pattern, which is a famous asterism – or noticeable star pattern – within the constellation Leo.

 Watch for both of these stars.
-And, during the predawn/dawn hours, look for the line-up of planets in the eastern sky: Mars, Jupiter and Venus.
+And, during the predawn/dawn hours, look for Venus, the sky’s brightest planet, to beam mightily in the southeast sky.

 By the way, the Leonids are a fast-moving meteor stream.
 The meteors hit the Earth’s atmosphere at some 45 miles per second (72 km/second)!
 The Leonid meteor shower is known for having bright meteors or fireballs, which can punch into the atmosphere with the kinetic energy of a car hitting at 60 miles per second (nearly 100 km/second).